BinhMisfit/vietnamese-punctuation-prediction/README.md

 Embeddings: Word2vec vectors for vietnamese (fasttext) ( You can download cc.vi.300.vec at https://fasttext.cc/docs/en/crawl-vectors.html)

+All requests related to the dataset can sent to the corresponding author via email at ngtbinh@hcmus.edu.vn.

 # Usage
 All the configurations are put in the train_[model's name]_model.py with
  - train_BiLSTM_Attention_focal_loss_model.py: BiLSTM + Attention model with focal loss